-- “Subject to completion per plans and specifications on the basis of a hypothetical condition that the improvements have been completed,” if the property is under construction
+- If the property is under construction, the report must state “subject to completion per plans and specifications on the basis of a hypothetical condition that the improvements have been completed.”

-- “Subject to the following repairs or alterations (list them) on the basis of a hypothetical condition that the repairs or alterations have been completed,” if the property needs repairs in order to meet MPR
+- If the property needs repairs in order to meet MPR, the report is “subject to the following repairs or alterations (list them) on the basis of a hypothetical condition that the repairs or alterations have been completed.”

-- “Subject to a required inspection based on the extraordinary assumption that the condition or deficiency does not require alteration or repair,” if the appraiser notes a potential deficiency but cannot determine whether it is an actual deficiency
+- If the appraiser notes a potential deficiency but cannot determine whether it’s an actual deficiency, the report must state, “subject to a required inspection based on the extraordinary assumption that the condition or deficiency does not require alteration or repair.”

 Need to renew your appraisal license?
-McKissock’s Unlimited Learning Membership Premium is your one-stop, money-saving solution.
+McKissock’s Unlimited Learning Membership is your one-stop, money-saving solution.

 In this example, there were damaged or missing floor tiles in the subject property kitchen.
 The owner replaced them with new floor tiles that do not match the existing tiles.
 Is this ugly?
 Yes.
 Is it cosmetic?
 Yes.
 Is this an MPR repair item?
 No. Must it be reflected in the appraiser’s overall condition rating of the property?
 Yes.
 You should report it as a cosmetic item, but it is not a repair item.